Recent Advances in Epidemic Modeling: Non-Markov Stochastic Models and their Scaling Limits: Models with infection-age dependent infectivity and limiting PDEs

 \begin{assumption} There exists a deterministic continuous nondecreasing function $\bar{\mfI}(0,x)$ for $x\ge 0$ with $\bar{\mfI}(0,0)=0$ such that $\bar{\mfI}^{N}(0,\cdot) \to \bar{\mfI}(0,\cdot)$ in $\bD$ in probability as $N\to\infty$.
 Let $\bar{I}(0) = \bar{\mfI}(0, \bar{x})$.
 Then $(\bar{I}^N(0), \bar{S}^N(0),\bar{R}^N(0)) \to (\bar{I}(0), \bar{S}(0),\bar{R}(0)) \in (0,1)^3$ in probability as $N\to \infty$ where $ \bar{S}(0) + \bar{I}(0)+\bar{R}(0)=1$. \end{assumption}

 \begin{remark} Suppose now that the r.v.'s $\{\tau_{j,0}^N\}_{1\le j\le N}$ are not ordered, but rather i.i.d., with a common distribution function $G$ which we assume to be continuous.
-It then follows from the law of large numbers that Assumption~\ref{AS-FLLN-Initial} holds in this case. \end{remark}
+It then follows from the LLN that Assumption~\ref{AS-FLLN-Initial} holds in this case. \end{remark}